43 Commando Fleet Protection Group: Comacchio Company

 On 1 May 1980, the Comacchio Company Royal Marines was formed - taking its name from the battle honour "Comacchio, Italy 1945", where Hunter posthumously received the Victoria Cross for his actions.
 On its formation, Comacchio Company took on the colours and traditions of the then-defunct 43 Commando.

 In November 1983, the Comacchio Company RM became Comacchio Group RM.
 In 1987, Comacchio Group ceased performing the maritime counterterrorism role after a study transferred the task to the newly formed M-squadron of the Royal Marines Special Boat Service (SBS).

 Fleet Protection Group Royal Marines

-In March 2001, the Comacchio Group RM was renamed Fleet Protection Group Royal Marines, and restructured into its current organisation.
-The Group moved from RM Condor in Arbroath Angus, where it was co-located with 45 Commando, to HM Naval Base Clyde, which is situated near Helensburgh, Argyll and Bute, both in Scotland.
+In March 2001, the Comacchio Group RM was renamed Fleet Protection Group Royal Marines, and restructured into its current organisation, located in Scotland.
+The Group moved from RM Condor in Arbroath, Angus, where it was co-located with 45 Commando, to HM Naval Base Clyde on the Gare Loch, situated near Helensburgh, Argyll and Bute.

 In 2012, FPGRM formally adopted the name 43 Commando Fleet Protection Group Royal Marines.

 In 2016, elements of the unit began using the Colt Canada C8 carbine instead of the standard L85A2.

 Commandos from 43 Commando regularly train with other forces both inside the UK and other nations including the United States Marine Corps (USMC).